 What Is Iskender Kebap?

-This dish is so popular in Turkey that you will find many restaurants that only serve Iskender!
-These are the places that have the tastiest iskender in the country.
+This kebab is such a popular food in Turkey that you will find many restaurants that only serve Iskender!
+These are the places that have the tastiest iskender kebabs in the country.
 So if you happen to visit Turkey one day, look for an iskender restaurant to enjoy this out-of-this-world dish.
 And if you are lucky enough to travel to Bursa, eat it at Kebabçı İskender and thank us later.

 What Does Iskender Mean?